Employer of Record Japan

 |For late-night overtime that exceeds 60 hours per month||175% of the hourly wage|

 Probationary Period – Probation periods are a regular practice in Japan.
 Initially, it is for 3 months and should not exceed one year.
 An employee can be terminated during or at the end of the probationary period if the employer has objectively reasonable grounds to do so and is socially acceptable.
 It is considered reasonably easier to terminate an employee in their termination period than afterward.
-Hiring an Employer of record Japan can help in guiding the employment terms.
+Hiring an Employer of record in Japan can help in guiding the employment terms.

 Termination and Severance – Employers are entitled to give employees 1 month’s notice for dismissal.
 If the employer, does it without notice, then employees are entitled to 30 days’ wages as a notice allowance.
 In exceptional cases, employers may do it without notice and allowance.